Chicks & Ducklings

 • We offer many care tips on our website, but we cannot guarantee your success rate as each home environment and hatch is unique.

 We do not guarantee show quality.
 It is possible to get show quality from us but not every bird is worthy of the show.
-Some birds grow faster, some are smaller, some have better feather quality or colour and some a more correct body, tail or comb according to the APA Standards.
+Some birds grow faster, some are smaller, some have better feather quality or colour, and some have a more correct body, tail, or comb according to the APA Standards.
 We usually separate the smaller chicks and or pullets during their growth stage from the larger breeds or cockerels to ensure they get the nutrition they need for proper vitality and growth.

 Chicks and ducklings are picked up at our farm gate when they are available by appointment on Sunday afternoons.